MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 ## Configure the database server

 Secure, passwordless connections to Azure SQL Database with .NET require certain database configurations.
-Verify the following settings on your database server to properly connect to Azure SQL Database in both local and hosted environments:
+Verify the following settings on your [logical server in Azure](logical-servers.md) to properly connect to Azure SQL Database in both local and hosted environments:

-1) For local development connections, make sure your [logical server](logical-servers.md) has a firewall rule enabled to allow your client IP address to connect.
+1) For local development connections, make sure your logical server has a firewall rule enabled to allow your client IP address to connect.
 You can configure firewall rules on the **Networking** page of your server by selecting **Add your client IPv4 address(xx.xx.xx.xx)**.

     :::image type="content" source="media/passwordless-connections/configure-firewall-small.png" lightbox="media/passwordless-connections/configure-firewall.png" alt-text="A screenshot showing how to configure firewall rules.":::

-1) The SQL Server must also have Azure AD authentication enabled with an Azure Active Directory admin account assigned.
+1) The server must also have Azure AD authentication enabled with an Azure Active Directory admin account assigned.
 For local development connections, the Azure Active Directory admin account should be an account you can also log into Visual Studio or the Azure CLI with locally.
 You can verify whether your server has Azure AD authentication enabled on the **Azure Active Directory** page.

     :::image type="content" source="media/passwordless-connections/enable-active-directory-small.png" lightbox="media/passwordless-connections/enable-active-directory.png" alt-text="A screenshot showing how to enable Active Directory authentication.":::

-1) If you're using a personal Azure account, make sure you have [Azure Active Directory setup and configured for Azure SQL Database](/azure/azure-sql/database/authentication-aad-configure) in order to assign your account as a SQL Server admin.
+1) If you're using a personal Azure account, make sure you have [Azure Active Directory setup and configured for Azure SQL Database](/azure/azure-sql/database/authentication-aad-configure) in order to assign your account as a server admin.
 If you're using a corporate account, Azure Active Directory will most likely already be configured for you.

 ## Create the project

-For the steps ahead, create a .NET Minimal Web API using either the .NET CLI or Visual Studio 2022.
+This steps in this section create a .NET Minimal Web API by using either the .NET CLI or Visual Studio 2022.

 ## [Visual Studio](#tab/visual-studio)